andrewhopper/thefirm/README.md

 ## How to run the code

 1. Clone the repository
-2. Install the dependencies using `npm install`
-3. Run the code using `npm start`
+2. Run the overview report: `tsx reports/overview.tsx`

 ## Overview